-In default mode, if you fire DROP TABLE command then it will create free space in database by removing table and data but it will not reduce the size of database file.
-So to remove free space of database, SQLite uses VACUUM command.
+In default mode, if you fire DROP TABLE command then it will create free space in the database by removing table and data but it will not reduce the size of the database file.
+So to remove the free space of the database, SQLite uses the VACUUM command.
 If AUTOVACUUM mode is enabled for a database, then space will be free automatically by DROP TABLE.

-By using DROP table statement in SQLite we can remove virtual table also.
+By using DROP table statement in SQLite we can remove the virtual table also.

-Following is the basic syntax of dropping table in SQLite.
+Following is the basic syntax of dropping a table in SQLite.

 DROP TABLE [ IF EXISTS ] table_name;

-table_name: Name of the table to remove from database.
+table_name: Name of the table to remove from the database.

 Here note that If you use the SQLite DROP TABLE statement to drop a table that does not exist, the database will raise an error (unless you specify the IF EXISTS parameter in the DROP TABLE statement).